I felt many things while staring down at the monumental slice of Kimo's Original Hula Pie at Duke's Waikiki.

 And, of course, excited to dig in with my girlfriend, Kel, whose idea it was to visit Oahu in the first place.

-Zoom out from the Hula Pie, and we're in paradise.
+Zoom out from the ice cream pie, and we're in paradise.

 The patio at Duke's Waikiki is mostly shaded, adjacent to a lush pool area full of people and plants soaking up the Hawaiian sun.